-- 2 Rounded to the nearest dollar. - 3 Annual salaries (fortnightly rate x 26.089) are for reference purposes only. - ♦ Subject to clause 18.12 the award rates per fortnight for Communications Managers in the Communications stream include a loading of 20% paid as compensation for working ordinary hours of work, on call and call-back requirements, overtime, annual leave loading, out of hours work and ordinary work at night and on weekends.
-However, work performed on a public holiday is to be remunerated at the rate prescribed in clause 23.1.
+- Includes the arbitrated wage adjustment payable under the 1 September 2020 Declaration of General Ruling. - 2 Rounded to the nearest dollar. - Annual salaries (fortnightly rate x 26.089) are for reference purposes only.

+♦ Subject to clause 18.12 the award rates per fortnight for Communications Managers in the Communications stream include a loading of 20% paid as compensation for working ordinary hours of work, on call and call-back requirements, overtime, annual leave loading, out of hours work and ordinary work at night and on weekends.
+However, work performed on a public holiday is to be remunerated at the rate prescribed in clause 23.2.